-Number Permit Question

-Section Ancenou

-1 S5.A Attach a copy of any annexations, incorporations or boundary changes resulting in an increase or decrease in the Permittee's geographic area of permit coverage during the reporting period per S9.D.6.
+Number Permit Section Question 1 S5.A Attach a copy of any annexations, incorporations or boundary changes resulting in an increase or decrease in the Permittee's geographic area of permit coverage during the reporting period per S9.D.6.
+Not Applicable 2 S5.A Attach updated annual Stormwater Management Program Plan (SWMP Plan).
+(S5.A.2) 2022 SWMP for Submital to DOE_2_03012022111127 3 S5.A Implemented an ongoing program to gather, track, and maintain information per S5.A.3, including costs or estimated costs of implementing the SWMP.
+Yes 4 S5.A.5.b Coordinated among departments within the jurisdiction to eliminate barriers to permit compliance.
+(S5.A.5.b) Yes 5 S5.C.1.

-Not Applicable

-2 S5.A Attach updated annual Stormwater Management Program Plan (SWMP Plan).
-(S5.A.2)

-Final 2021 SWMP_2_02182021133314

-3 S5.A Implemented an ongoing program to gather, track, and maintain information per S5.A.3, including costs or estimated costs of implementing the SWMP.

-Yes

-4 S5.A.5.b Coordinated among departments within the jurisdiction to eliminate barriers to permit compliance.
-(S5.A.5.b)

-Yes

-4a S5.A.5.b Attach a written description of internal coordination mechanisms.
-(S5.A.5.b).

-Question 4a_4a_02182021133731

-5 \$5.C.1.
 Have you convened an interdisciplinary team to inform and assist in the development, progress, and influence of the comprehensive stormwater planning program?
 (S.5.c.1).
-August 1, 2020

-Yes

-6 \$5.C.1.b.i(a) List the relevant land use planning efforts that have taken place in your jurisdiction (land use plans that are used to accommodate growth,
+August 1, 2020 Yes 15 S5.C.1.c Continue to design and implement local development-related codes, rules, standards, or other enforceable documents to minimize impervious surfaces, native vegetation loss, and stormwater runoff, where feasible?
+See S5.C.1.c.i.
+(Required annually) Yes